Undline/UndChain/readme.md

 	- Pages provides users the ability to do A / B testing, allowing developers the ability to run two different sites to see which gets the most interaction.

 ---

+### LINK

+LINK (Localized Interface for Networked Kinetics) is UndChain’s **standardized protocol for remote robotics**, designed to make piloting physical systems as seamless as accessing an app.
+Whether operating a humanoid surrogate, flying a drone, or steering an autonomous mower, LINK provides the ultra-responsive foundation for decentralized embodiment.

+By creating a shared communication and control standard, LINK ensures **real-time, secure, and modular access** to machines—from anywhere in the world, across UndChain subdomains.

+---

+**Key Features:**

+1. **Unified Piloting Protocol**

+    - LINK serves as a **hardware-agnostic communication layer** that can be implemented by any robot, drone, or control station.
+It standardizes how movement, vision, and feedback are encoded, ensuring interoperability across devices and vendors.
+    - Devices that support LINK can be driven manually, supervised by AI, or operated collaboratively—**enabling both real-time embodiment and semi-autonomous delegation.**

+2. **Ultra-Low Latency Pipeline**

+    - LINK is engineered to support **sub-12ms motion-to-action latency**, making it suitable for everything from tactile robotics to competitive drone piloting.

+    - Its architecture includes:
+        - 360° visual systems for head-tracked VR environments
+        - UDP-based data channels for rapid control & feedback
+        - Timestamped motion frames for consistent state prediction

+3. **Augmented Reality (AR) Guidance**

+    - In **AR Mode**, LINK overlays spatial highlights to visualize interactable objects and predicted AI behavior.
+    - This is especially powerful in **Supervisor Mode**, where a user can observe the robot’s intended actions and intervene before errors occur—turning the user into a proactive guide rather than a passive viewer.

+4. **Phantom Mode (Simulated Embodiment Layer)**

+    - For environments with limited bandwidth or unpredictable input, LINK supports a **simulated piloting mode** where the world is mirrored into a lightweight, game-like 3D space.
+    - Instead of streaming high-bandwidth video, the user interacts with **preloaded 3D assets and sensor inputs**—dramatically reducing network load while enhancing control speed.
+    - This mode also enables **gamified task execution**, useful for training, coordination, or user-friendly job interfaces.

+5. **Access by Design**

+    - LINK was built to **embody UndChain’s “Access” layer**: the ability to control, touch, and affect the real world through secure, decentralized systems.
+    - From robots in homes and farms to machines in factories and cities, LINK ensures users can connect, control, and coordinate without centralized gateways or proprietary lock-in.

+6. **Mimic Synergy**

+    - LINK integrates tightly with the Mimic co-chain for **supervised automation and AI-directed operation**.
+    - Mimic will:
+        - Handle low-level motion planning
+        - Auto-suggest next actions
+        - Monitor operator behavior for safety and efficiency
+        - Swap users between “Full Pilot” and “Supervisor” roles on the fly

+7. **Future-Proof Modularity**

+    - LINK is designed for easy extension into:
+        - **Fleet Management** for enterprise-scale deployments
+        - **AI-Driven Swarms** for coordinated task execution
+        - **Permissioned Control Leasing**, where users rent LINK-compatible bots across networks
+        - **On-chain action verification** via zk-motion logs and validator-signed events

+---

+**Use Cases and Potential:**

+- **Remote Farming & Equipment Control**
+    Use LINK-enabled rigs to remotely operate tractors, pickers, and autonomous harvesters—with AR assistance and fallback Phantom Mode for unreliable network zones.

+- **Surrogate Robotics for Home & Care**
+    Allow users to step into LINK-compatible home bots to check on loved ones, assist with tasks, or provide companionship—controlled securely and respectfully.

+- **Logistics & Infrastructure Maintenance**
+    LINK offers a standardized framework for inspecting, repairing, or managing distributed systems such as pipelines, bridges, or transport hubs.

+- **Security & Surveillance**
+    Coordinate robotic patrols or autonomous drones with override-ready Supervisor Mode, reducing risk while maintaining accountability.

+- **Immersive Control & Gamified Workflows**
+    Train operators through Phantom Mode.
+Gamify real-world tasks.
+Reduce fatigue by turning repetitive operations into engaging digital interactions.

+---

+**In Summary**

+LINK makes it possible to **pilot the physical world** as effortlessly as opening an app.
+It’s more than a protocol—it’s a presence pipeline.
+Whether you're controlling a robot across the hall or a drone across the globe, LINK ensures that interaction is fast, secure, immersive, and open.

+With LINK, UndChain's **Access** layer becomes embodied.

+---

 ### Auction House

 The Auction House co-chain is UndChain’s decentralized marketplace for minting, trading, and protecting digital assets on the network.
 It uses **USP** (UndChain Silver Piece) as the default transaction token.
 Users can seamlessly swap other registered tokens like AdCoin for USP at checkout.